Lokua/number-box/README.md

 ### Manual Input

-To edit the value manually you need to double click the input which will automatically put the input in focus and allow typing as implementation-wise having to guess if a single click is to enter a value or begin dragging is a bit tricky.
+To edit the value manually you need to double click the input which will automatically put the input in focus, select the text content, and allow typing.

 ### Step Precision